-Senior Taylor Story's play this season has been key to UTA's first twenty-win season since 2006.
+Senior Taylor Story's improved play this season has been key to UTA's first twenty-win season since 2006.

 UT Arlington volleyball placed the most athletes and coaches on the 50th Anniversary All-SLC Honor Roll.